dkumor/rtcbot/examples/webrtc/README.md

 from rtcbot import RTCConnection, getRTCBotJS

-conn = RTCConnection() # For this example, we use just one global connection
+# For this example, we use just one global connection
+conn = RTCConnection()

 @conn.subscribe
-def onMessage(msg):  # Called when messages received from browser
+def onMessage(msg):  # Called when each message is sent
     print("Got message:", msg)

 # Serve the RTCBot javascript library at /rtcbot.js